 Psychometric Assessment Clinics @ Kidspace

 At Northshore Kidspace, we have a variety of specialist assessment clinics to suit your families needs.
-Please click the images below to review what assessment clinic is right for your child's needs
+Please click below to review what assessment clinic is right for your child's needs

 What assessment tools are used?